Whatta Man (I.O.I song): Music video

 On August 3, 2016 the first and only music video teaser was released, showing close-ups of each member from the unit with the chorus being played.
 On August 9, the official music video was released through the 1theK YouTube channel and also on the label's official channel.
 The music video centers on member Yoojung and how the others members encourage her to leave her boyfriend, changing her look and attitude.

-The video features Younghoon of The Boyz (South Korean band) as Yoojung's boyfriend.
+The video features Younghoon of The Boyz as Yoojung's boyfriend.

 The music video for "Whatta Man" was the third and second most viewed video in the United States and Worldwide respectively, according to Billboard for the month of August 2016.

 Promotion

 In order to promote the single album, I.O.I's unit had their first comeback stage on Mnet's M Countdown on August 11, 2016 where they perform the song.
 They continued the performances on KBS's Music Bank on August 12, on SBS MTV's The Show on August 16 and for the very first time as a group and unit on MBC Music's Show Champion on August 17.

 I.O.I received their first-ever win on a music show as a group and sub-group on The Show on August 16, followed by Show Champion on August 17, M Countdown on August 18, Music Bank on August 19 and again on The Show on August 30 for "Whatta Man", for a total of five trophies.